GLIKCH/GKPYLS2025/README.md

-# GKPYLS2025
+# GLIKCH "RESCOL" Resource-Collector
 # By: Joel J. De Alba - M.D.C.S Cybersecurity - B.S.C.S Software Engineering - Full Stack Software Engineer
 # Last Active Update - 03 / 19 / 2025

+## This is a personal project undertaken to maximize education and facilitate learning new skill sets.
+My aim is to provide updated and improved documentation on current technologies, programming languages, frameworks, and engineering principles for anyone willing to learn.

-GKPYLS2025 is a full-stack project integrating a React-based frontend, a Flask-based backend, and an AI-powered system designed for research storage, education, and automation.
+RESCOL is a full-stack project integrating a React-based frontend, a Flask-based backend, and an AI-powered system designed for research storage, education, and automation.
 The project aims to provide a web application for sharing knowledge on history, technology, social sciences, and engineering while also functioning as a personalized AI assistant.

 ## Project Structure